 Mephilas is a Devil Bird pretty clearly based off Stolas mentioned above.
 Mephilas dramatically increases the intelligence of its master, but overexposure to him can induce existential horror and depression.
 Inducing this in victims is also Mephilas' signature attack.

-The Knowledge Spirit, Won Shi Tong, combines the inherent creepiness of a giant talking owl with the ability to stretch his neck like some sort of feathery snake.
-He makes a comeback in The Legend of Korra, even less tolerant of humans and is even allied with Unalaq.
+The Knowledge Spirit, Wan Shi Tong, combines the inherent creepiness of a giant talking owl with the ability to stretch his neck like some sort of feathery snake.
+He makes a comeback in The Legend of Korra, even less tolerant of humans (especially Aang's descendants) and is even allied with Unalaq.

 The standard owls in this universe really are cats as birds; one was used to aid in the creepy atmosphere of The Puppetmaster.